BCLab-UNM/Swarmathon-Robot/Competition Rules.md

 - Resources

+    - Resources, represented by [AprilTag](https://april.eecs.umich.edu/wiki/index.php/AprilTags) fiducial markers, will be unique, such that each resource can only be collected once per competition period.

     - Resources will be randomly placed around the arena.
 Resources may be placed in a uniform distribution, such that the probability of encountering each resource is equal, or in a non-uniform distribution, in which some resources will be grouped together.
 The resource distribution will selected at random before each round, meaning that neither the exact locations of resources, nor the number of clusters of resources, will not be disclosed to teams in advance of the competition.

-    - "Finding a resource" is defined as identifying the resource in the arena with the robot’s camera, then returning to a 50 cm radius circle at the center of the arena to simulate a successful retrieval.
-At least one wheel of the robot must touch the edge of the circle in order for the retrieval to be counted.
+    - "Finding a resource" is defined as identifying the resource in the arena with the robot’s camera, then returning to the 50 cm radius collection zone at the center of the arena to simulate a successful retrieval.
+In order to recieve credit for the collection, the robot must first publish an image of the resource on the topic `/robotName/tagPickUpImage`, then, upon arriving at the collection zone, publish an image of one of the unique AprilTags associated with the collection zone to the topic `/robotName/tagDropOffImage`.

     - Resources will not be placed inside the 50 cm retrieval circle, nor will they be placed within 50 cm of the arena wall.

     - Robots may detect multiple resources while searching, but each robot may only return one resource at a time to the 50 cm retrieval zone at the center of the arena.

-    - Resources, represented by [AprilTag](https://april.eecs.umich.edu/wiki/index.php/AprilTags) fiducial markers, will be unique, such that each resource can only be collected once per competition period.

     - Teams will be provided with a compiled software library and a corresponding API call that must be made in order to count the number of tags dropped off individually at the collection zone.
 The same software will be used to score teams during the competition.